The Shepherd’s Staff

 The Greek word rhabdos in the Gospels can mean staff, rod, scepter, or walking stick.
 The Hebrew equivalent is matteh/mattah or shebet.
 A staff symbolized authority in ancient Israel.
 Shepherds guided their flocks with a staff (Psalm 23:4), and kings ruled their subjects with a scepter (Psalm 45:6 or 7).
 Rhabdos in the Gospels literally refers to a walking stick for a journey.
 However, given the multiple dimensions of the staff, theological harmony can be found through poetic coalescence.

-The answer to the question—To take a staff or not to take a staff?—is yes!
+The answer to the question—to take a staff or not to take a staff?—is yes!
 The apostles are shepherds of the Shepherd and thus take a staff to gently guide the sheep back to the Father’s fold.
 On the other hand, humble shepherds recognize that all authority comes from the Chief Shepherd, and thus empty-handedly allow the “rod and staff” of Christ alone to guide the flock (Psalm 23:4).
 Christ and his shepherds work together in the synergy of the Holy Spirit.

 Jesus said to his disciples after the resurrection: “All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you; and lo, I am with you always, to the close of the age” (Matthew 28:18-20, RSV).